Recently, we had a concerned parent call out to all ChatterBlock users for some serious assistance.

 She wanted to know how she could get her two year old daughter to remember to flush the toilet!
 After all, there is nothing more offensive than going to the washroom to find that the toilet hasn't been flushed.
 Ahhh.

-Our first response was from Natasha, who wrote:
+Our first response was from Natasha, and this was by far the most who wrote:

 I have a 7-year-old son who struggles with remembering to flush...he's just so go-go-go that he just skips right over that step and is already onto the next thing!
 Needless to say, getting him to wash his hands was the first battle but I used the same tactics in getting him to both wash his hands AND flush the toilet.